jessehouchins/castjs/README.md

 ### Setting the State

 All of the methods in you module will change the state of the cast in some way or another.
-There a three built in helpers: `set`, `fail`, and `rangeError`.
+There are three built in helpers: `set`, `fail`, and `rangeError`.
 Here is an example of how they could be used:

 ``` javascript